xiaomin0928/SQL-Statement-Parser/README.md

-# pc_parser
+# SQL statement Parser (only for Select statement) by Scala

 ## Purpose
 The aim in this project is to build a SQL parser and map the element into the expected AST data structure.

+## Structure
+- scala  #parser component
+  - ir   #data structure to store parse rresult, you can find more details in Overview
+- test   #test component

 ## Developed Scala Parser Combinator
 - [] frame-spec